 74-year-old Dr. Henry North Graves died that summer morning in Dallas,

-that Graves had a hand in the burial of the most famous
+that Graves had a hand in the burial of the most famous pieces of

-Houston defeat Gen. Antonio Lopez de Santa Anna in the rout that came to
+defeat Gen. Antonio Lopez de Santa Anna in the rout that came to

 of San Jacinto.

 moved toward secession in 1861, the guns barely escaped being recycled

 at a Louisiana foundry.
 At the request of then Texas Gov. Houston,

-the Louisiana state legislature voted $700 to restore the guns and return them to
+the Louisiana state legislature voted $700 to restore the guns and

-vintage field pieces or the guns had been withdrawn to the
+in the vintage field pieces or the guns had been withdrawn to the

 1864, Lt.
 Walter W. Blow wrote John S. “Rip” Ford that he was getting

 Antonio.
 Whether that ever happened is not known.